prankstr/hassio-s3-backup/README.md

 Home Assistant S3 Backup allows for automated scheduling and synchronization of Home Assistant backups to any S3 compatible storage.

 > [!WARNING]
 > This plugin is still in early development and should be considered alpha software.
-While I've been using it in my own Home Assistant installation a whilewithout issues, please use it at your own risk.
+While I've been using it in my own Home Assistant installation a while without issues, please use it at your own risk.
 It's unclear how much development will go into this plugin.
 >
 > If you're just looking for an easy backup solution for Home Assistant and don't mind using Google Drive you probably want to use [Home Assistant Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup) in favor of this.